 Travel ban: Who does Trump's executive order block from entering the US?

-The U.S. is expected to reach its limit on the number of refugees allowed in the country by this evening.
+A federal judge on Thursday expanded the scope of just who could enter the U.S. under President Donald Trump’s travel ban.

-And with that cap reached, President Donald Trump’s refugee ban will go into effect – later than the State Department originally predicted.
+U.S. District Judge Derrick Watson in Hawaii ruled that grandparents, grandchildren, brothers-in-law, sisters-in-law, aunts, uncles, nieces, nephews and cousins of people in the U.S. could be allowed to come into the country.

 The Supreme Court in June partially restored Trump’s executive order — widely seen as a Muslim ban — and the administration set new criteria for visa applicants and refugees.
-The updated rules for refugee admissions are to be implemented once a 50,000-person cap on is reached.
+The ban stipulates that visa applicants must establish a “bona fide relationship” with a person already in the U.S. in order to travel.

-The State Department originally predicted the cap would be reached by July 6, but the number of admitted refugees since October was still under 50,000.
-Therefore, the State Department now predicts the new rules will be implemented around July 12.
+Parents, spouses, children, siblings, fiancés and sons- or daughters-in-law were the initial approved relationships.

-“At the time … we estimated that the number would be reached within a few weeks, so there was never a particular date that was set out,” State Department spokeswoman Heather Nauert said.
+"Common sense, for instance, dictates that close family members be defined to include grandparents," Watson said in his ruling.
+"Indeed grandparents are the epitome of close family members."

 What countries are impacted?